stormpath/stormpath-sdk-react/UPGRADE.md

 Notice:

-  - The `LogoutLink` previously redirected the user to the path of them `LogoutRoute`.
+  - The `LogoutLink` previously redirected the user to the path of the `LogoutRoute`.
   This has changed.
 The `LogoutRoute` is in fact no longer needed.
 So instead of redirecting to the `LogoutRoute` path, the `LogoutLink` will take care of doing the logout itself.